 I know many of the papers I’ve kept over the years can be stored digitally.
 I just haven’t taken the time to scan them into the computer.
 That’s one of those future projects that can wait because I have adequate storage.
 Not having enough or the right storage system for your papers is one of the biggest causes of uncontrolled paper piles around the house.

 Portable File Box – Large

 Since I have the four drawers in the two file cabinets I don’t need the plastic file boxes for the active file folders listed above.
 I do however, use them for archived folders.
 These are for the papers that I rarely, if ever, need during the year.
 I’ve kept many of them simply because I haven’t had the time to go through them.
-Since every once in a while I have need something from those files, I don’t want to get rid of the papers in one fell swoop.
+Every once in a while I need something from those files, so I don’t want to get rid of them in one fell swoop.

-I have about four of those kinds of file boxes with archived papers.
+I have four plastic file boxes with archived papers.
 Some papers are from my mother.
 She passed away 4 1/2 years ago.
 Some are from my mother-in-law who passed away one year ago.
 Eventually I’ll get through all the papers to declutter them down to maybe 1-2 boxes.
 I keep them in an upstairs bedroom closet so they are out of the way.

 If you don’t have room for permanent file drawers, the portable ones make it easy to pull out the box with the folders you need.
 You’ll probably want to organize them a little differently than the way I do it.
 One box should have only the active folders that are used on a regular basis.
 Another box can have folders that you mainly just file papers away in.
 Folders that you only access occasionally can be in another box.
 Then the archival papers in yet another box.